ibm-garage-cloud/terraform-ibm-resource-group/README.md

 # IBM Cloud Resource Group module

-Terraform module to create one or more resource groups in an IBM Cloud account.
+Terraform module to create a resource groups in an IBM Cloud account.

 ## Software dependencies